 Take a buddy

-The route less travelled may not always be the best route!
-Research your trip ahead of time and choose the route with left turn signals and easy parking.
+The route less traveled may not always be the best route!
+Research your trip ahead of time and choose the route with left-turn signals and easy parking.

 Hitch a Ride